lah7/clipqture/README.md

 and buttons getting in the way.
 Context menus had a border, but the Plasma widget does not (there's a shadow, but it's shallow, making it look flat).
-Not to mention the widget takes up lots of vertical space that it may need to scroll!
+Not to mention the widget takes up lots of vertical space that it may need to scroll, and it has images and other data types I didn't need.

-I was pretty happy and productive with the context menu, with one item per line, this project brings back that simplicity.
+I was pretty happy and productive with the old menu, with one item per line.
+This project brings back that simplicity.
 Other clipboard managers seemed too much.
 Being written in Python, it's easy to modify and extend, and nobody can take that away!

 ## Tip: Don't make your clipboard forget!

-**It is recommended to keep Klipper enabled,** with the "show at cursor" shortcut disabled.
+**It is recommended to keep Klipper enabled,** but disable the "show at cursor" shortcut.
 This makes sure that the clipboard doesn't vanish if you copy text from a program and then close that same program.